hinamakhija-eGov/business-services/hrms/LOCALSETUP.md

 # Local Setup

-To setup the egov-hrms service in your local system, clone the [Core Service repository](https://github.com/egovernments/core-services).
+To setup the hrms service in your local system, clone the [Core Service repository](https://github.com/egovernments/core-services).

 ## Dependencies